frankieroberto/oxford-explorer/README.md

 These tasks assume that the URL to the CSV of the relevant Google Spreadsheet is available as an environment variable.

+In addition, there's a CSV file called `collections_computed.csv` which summarises the collection counts from the elasticsearch database.
+This needs to be updated manually by copying and pasting the CSV into place from the `oxford-collections` repository.

 Once updated, the changed files should be committed into source control and deployed in the normal way.

 [dotenv]:https://github.com/bkeepers/dotenv